rishadsanian/FitPal/README.md

 Target Audience: The Fit Pal app is targeted towards fitness enthusiasts of all levels - from beginners to trainers and coaches and experienced athletes.
 It caters to individuals who wish to log information about their workouts, establish or maintain a regular workout routine, track their progress, customizable training programs, and receive personalized exercise suggestions based on their goals, preferences, and fitness levels.

-Fit Pal aims to make exercise management accessible and enjoyable for everyone, regardless of their prior experience in fitness training.

 This project has been completed from scratch using the PERN Stack (PostgreSQL, Express, React, Node) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp Program.
 It took 13 days to complete, including planning and presentation prep, with development taking up 8 days.